 Recent growth accelerations in Africa are characterized by increasing productivity in agriculture, a declining share of the labor force employed in agriculture and declining productivity in modern sectors such as manufacturing.
 To shed light on this puzzle, we disaggregate firms in the manufacturing sector by size using two newly created panels of manufacturing firms, one for Tanzania covering 2008-2016 and one for Ethiopia covering 1996-2017.
 Our analysis reveals a dichotomy between larger firms that exhibit superior productivity performance but do not expand employment much, and small firms that absorb employment but do not experience any productivity growth.
 We suggest the poor employment performance of large firms is related to use of capital-intensive techniques associated with global trends in technology.

-We distinguish between three sets of rights - property rights, political rights, and civil rights – and provide a taxonomy of political regimes.
-The distinctive nature of liberal democracy is that it protects civil rights (equality before the law for minorities) in addition to the other two.
-When democratic transitions are the product of a settlement between the elite (who care mostly about property rights) and the majority (who care mostly about political rights), they generically fail to produce liberal democracy.
-This is because the minority has neither the resources nor the numbers to make a contribution to the settlement.
-We develop a formal model to sharpen the contrast between electoral and liberal democracies and highlight circumstances under which liberal democracy can emerge.
-We show that liberal democracy requires quite special circumstances: mild levels of income inequality as well as weak identity cleavages.
-We provide some evidence consistent with this result, and also present a new classification of countries as electoral or liberal democracies.
+This paper develops a taxonomy of political regimes that distinguishes between three sets of rights - property rights, political rights and civil rights.
+The truly distinctive nature of liberal democracy is the protection of civil rights (equal treatment by the state for all groups) in addition to the other two.
+The paper shows how democratic transitions that are the product of a settlement between the elite (who care mostly about property rights) and the majority (who care about political rights), generically fail to produce liberal democracy.
+Instead, the emergence of liberal democracy requires low levels of inequality and weak identity cleavages.